zeusintuivo/execute_command_intuivo_cli/README.md

-# execute_command_intuivo_cli
+# bash_intuivo_cli
-Bash Utitilies for testing instalations and scripting bash in a more elegant, ordered and smart way.
+Bash Utitilies for those to like to program using bash.